 How Comprehensive Design Approaches Address These Cost Drivers

-The construction industry increasingly acknowledges that fragmented design support often produces insufficient construction documents.
-While AI-driven piecemeal and shortcuts outsourcing may decrease upfront costs, they typically raise long-term costs through misaligned outputs and crumbled coordination.
+The construction industry is starting to see that fragmented design support often results in poor construction documents.
+While AI-driven outsourcing may lower initial costs, it typically raises long-term costs.
+It happens because of misaligned outputs and broken coordination.

 This comprehensive approach transforms cost equations through several mechanisms: